-Assessment of potential exposure prior to construction or repair can prevent premature deterioration.
-Specific cement types, water repellent sealants or chemical resistant barrier coatings are common preventive measures to protect concrete against chemical attack.
-Steel reinforcement is often used in concrete applications to make the resulting structure much more solid, stronger and safer.
-But steel can be susceptible to corrosion, especially in winter and cold climates.
+Assessment of potential exposure before construction or repair is essential to prevent premature deterioration of concrete.
+Specific cement types, water repellent sealants, and chemical resistant barrier coatings are common preventive measures to protect concrete against chemical attack.
+Steel reinforcement is often used in concrete applications to make the structure more solid, stronger, and safer.
+However, steel can be susceptible to corrosion, especially in cold climates.

-Carbon dioxide (CO from the atmosphere diffuses easily into the leachate and causes a chemical reaction that precipitates (deposits) calcium carbonate (CaCO) on the outside of the concrete structure.
-The use of aggregates with similar particle sizes normally results in a concrete that is poorly consolidated and therefore weaker.
+Carbon dioxide (CO2) from the atmosphere diffuses easily into leachate and causes a chemical reaction that precipitates (deposits) calcium carbonate (CaCO3) on the outside of the structure.
+The use of aggregates with similar particle sizes normally results in a weakly consolidated concrete.